 Jonesport - Beals is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 2,636 people and just one neighborhood, Jonesport - Beals is the 182nd largest community in Maine.

-Jonesport - Beals is a blue-collar town, with 43.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Jonesport - Beals is a town of farmers, fishers, or foresters, professionals, and service providers.
-There are especially a lot of people living in Jonesport - Beals who work in farm management occupations (25.04%), management occupations (8.60%), and teaching (7.77%).
+When you are in Jonesport - Beals, you'll notice that it is more blue-collar than most other communities in America.
+41.08% of Jonesport - Beals’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Jonesport - Beals is a town of farmers, fishers, or foresters, professionals, and sales and office workers.
+There are especially a lot of people living in Jonesport - Beals who work in farm management occupations (26.46%), teaching (10.76%), and office and administrative support (8.79%).

 You will also find that a lot of people in Jonesport - Beals work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.